All Collections

 Before you decide on anything, we highly recommend you consult your own tax professional as each person may have their own unique tax situation.

-If you have a CPA that handles all your taxes, you can simply send them the forms and they will handle the rest.
+If you have a CPA that handles all your taxes, you can simply send them the form and they will handle the rest.
+But some CPAs may charge an additional rate for each additional 1099 form.

 For US persons for federal taxes only

-In general, you would simply lift your on paper earnings reported by each K-1 form and add them together for all your K-1 forms.
+In general, you would simply lift your on paper earnings reported by the 1099 form.
 Then, fill in the final number into your personal 1040 returns in the additional income section.

-Next, attach all your K-1 forms to your 1040 returns and send the entire return to the IRS.
+Next, attach your 1099 forms to your 1040 returns and send the entire return to the IRS.

 Do I have to file for state returns?